datastax/dsbulk/manual/settings.md

 Keyspace used for loading or unloading data.
 Required option if `schema.query` is not specified; otherwise, optional.

+Keyspace names should not be quoted and will be treated in a case-sensitive manner, i.e., `MyKeyspace` will match a keyspace named "MyKeyspace" but will not match a keyspace named "mykeyspace".

 Default: **&lt;unspecified&gt;**.

 #### -t,--schema.table _&lt;string&gt;_

 Table used for loading or unloading data.
 Required option if `schema.query` is not specified; otherwise, optional.

+Table names should not be quoted and will be treated in a case-sensitive manner, i.e., `MyTable` will match a table named "MyTable" but will not match a table named "mytable".

 Default: **&lt;unspecified&gt;**.